 During Kent's time at Arkansas, the Razorbacks were one of the top track & field and cross country programs in the country.
 The women's team had six top-10 finishes at NCAA Track and Field Championship meets.
 The Razorback harriers advanced individuals to the NCAA Cross Country Championships each year he was there, including qualifying the team each of the last three years after winning regional championships.
 Arkansas finished in the top 20 all three of those years.

-After earning his undergraduate degree from Iowa, Kent attended Delta State University (Cleveland, Miss.), where he earned a master's degree in health, physical education and recreation.
+After earning his undergraduate degree from Iowa, Kent attended Delta State University (Cleveland, Mississippi), where he earned a master's degree in health, physical education and recreation.